 Glazing your duck

-To give it the shiny glaze and add some more flavor, I whipped up a glaze with additional duck fat, orange juice, soy, honey, and a little holiday brandy to simmer in a skillet over the smoker and occasionally baste the bird.
-Then, I added thyme sprigs for that light additional aromatic.
+To give this duck recipe the shiny glaze, crispy skin, and add some more flavor, I whipped up a glaze with additional duck fat, orange juice, soy, honey, and a little holiday brandy to simmer in a skillet over the smoker.
+Then just occasionally baste the top of the duck.
+I added thyme sprigs for that light additional aromatic.

 Rending your duck fat